naxizgx/naxizgx.github.io/_pages/about.md

   - /about.html
 ---

 I received a BSc in information security from Huazhong university of science and technology in 2015, and a PhD in Computer Science from The University of Hong Kong in 2020.
-Before I joined school of cyber science and technology at SYSU as an associate professor, I worked as an assistant researcher in Pengcheng Laboratory.
+Before I joined school of cyber science and technology at SYSU as an associate professor, I worked as an assistant researcher in Pengcheng Laboratory. [中文主页](https://scst.sysu.edu.cn/members/members01/1418999.htm)

 # Research Interests

-Zero knowldge, Communication security and authentication

-*Looking for Postdoc, PhD/Postgraduate students, and RAs to work with me at SYSU, Shenzhen Campus.
+Zero knowldge, communication security and authentication *Looking for Postdoc, PhD/Postgraduate students, and RAs to work with me at SYSU, Shenzhen Campus.

 # Selected Publications